dy/sprae/readme.md

 To destroy state and detach sprae handlers, call `element[Symbol.dispose]()`. -->

 ## Plugins

 Sprae directives can be extended as `sprae.directive.name = (el, expr, state) => {}`.
+Also see [nadi](https://github.com/dy/nadi) - collection of various DOM/etc interfaces with signals API.

 <!-- Official plugins are: